toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## Thanks.

-Follow me on Twitter @toastal
+You can follow me on Twitter @toastal